 EPA is responsible for ensuring that all information and communications technology is accessible to disabled users.
 This involves designing websites, software, hardware, video and multimedia and telecommunications to meet Section 508 information and communications technology accessibility standards, as well as incorporating other techniques to ensure accessibility.
 The resources provided in this section include standards, guidelines, design tips, tools and other information to help you design products that are accessible to all users.

 The Section 508 standards were developed by the US Access Board, an independent federal agency that works on accessibility for people with disabilities.
 The standards are published in the federal government's procurement regulations.

-For more information about Section 508, please refer to one of the following sites:
+For more information about Section 508 and 255 Guidelines, please refer to the following sites:

 - Acquisition Regulations

 - Web-based Intranet and Internet Information and Applications

 - Telecommunications Products

 - Desktop and Portable Computers

 Federal agencies must follow the FAR when they buy supplies and services.
 In 2001, the FAR was amended to require that purchased supplies and services meet 508 standards.